SSPrafulTondomker/MCQ/README.md

 ## Authors

-* **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)
+* **Praful Tondomker** - *Initial work* - [PurpleBooth](https://github.com/SSPrafulTondomker)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/SSPrafulTondomker/MCQ/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the IIIT-A License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-* Hat tip to anyone whose code was used
 * Inspiration
 * etc